This movie requires Flash Player 9

 All in all with two magnificent well kept sites only 5 km’s apart , It is a wonderful day out which you will never forget.

-Wat Kao Angkahn
+Wat Kao Angkhan

-Wat Angkahn is located on Kao Angkahn, an extinct volcano.
+Wat Angkahn is located on Kao Angkhan, an extinct volcano.
 It takes 20 km. from Prasat hin Phanom Rung..there was a discovery of an ancient archeological site and many stone boundaries of temple(Sema) in Dvaravati era.
 Today, it is one of the most beautiful huge temples in Buriram.
 The monastery, pavilion, and other buildings imitate various ages’ architecture in different styles.
 And inside the monastery, there is also a mural illustrated Jataka tales in English.

 Other Tourist attractions in Buriram

-Khao Kradong Park and Phra Suphattha Bophit.
+Khao Kradong mountain and Phra Suphattha Bophit.

 Phra Suphattha Bophit is a Buddha image on Kradong hill about 6 km’s from the provincial township.
 There is also the replica of Lord Buddha’s footprint enshrined in the temple.